Solenoid Valves

 Analog Position Sensor

-A position sensor that produces varying voltage outputs depending on its state.
+A position sensor that produces a varying voltage output based on the valve’s position or state.

 Bubble-Tight Sealing